 Holiday Pops Chicago is truly a labor of love, featuring an 100-plus member choir and the 22-pieces of The Ravenswood Ensemble, all under the direction of Maestro Scott Arkenberg.
 This diverse group of voices come together to present a magical evening of song, joy, and laughter that you don’t want to miss.
 Holiday POPS Chicago is the way to kick off the Christmas season.

 Holiday Pops Chicago Chorus

 This energetic, mixed-voice choral group of about 100+ singers is made up of amateur singers from Chicago and the surrounding suburbs.
-Truly a labor of love, this diverse group of hearts, hands and voices comes together each October (the Tuesday after Columbus Day is always their first rehearsal!) to begin rehearsing for this magical evening of song and joy, laughter and warmth.
+Truly a labor of love, this diverse group of hearts, hands and voices comes together each October to begin rehearsing for this magical evening of song and joy, laughter and warmth.
 The members of the Holiday POPS Chorus come from all walks of life (teachers, lawyers, judges, medical assistants, students, bankers, financial planners) and many have sung the Holiday Pops together for many years.
 They do it for the “love of the game”.

 The Ravenswood Ensemble

 This professional group of musicians comes together to perform at Christmas for our annual presentation of Holiday POPS Chicago and the music of Handel’s Messiah.
 The group is made up of professional musicians who regularly play in the vibrant music scene in Chicago.
 The musicianship of the group is phenomenal and it is a privilege and honor to work with such a stellar group of seasoned musicians.
 They have become part of our “POPS Family!”

 Scott Arkenberg has long been associated with the choral music scene in Chicago.
 While pursuing his undergrad studies at DePaul University, he became Music Director at Saint Clement’s Church in Lincoln Park, a position he held for 15 years.